I don,t know if any of you read Elizabeth Goudge's novels,

 let alone the magical presence

-of the house its
+of the house itself.

 Defeated, and aware of the precious time